 One of Esmé’s most exciting opportunities was being chosen to be a featured artist at The Walker Art Center (MN) in 2008 in conjunction with the International Touring FRIDA Kahlo Exhibit.
 Esmé also enjoys vegetarian sushi, downhill skiing, NFL, and college football.

-Tiffany Richards is the South Florida Safe and Healthy Schools Coordinator with Equality Florida.
-In this role, Tiffany works directly with school districts, families, community organizations and other stakeholders to implement professional development trainings, best practices and programs that create safe and inclusive learning environments for all students, especially LGBTQ+ youth.
+Yameeliz is the South Florida Safe and Healthy Schools Coordinator with Equality Florida.
+In this role, Yameeliz works directly with school districts, families, community organizations and other stakeholders to implement professional development trainings, best practices and programs that create safe and inclusive learning environments for all students, especially LGBTQ+ youth.